pcm1984/spring-boot-kafka/README.md

 ## Important Note

-My current laptop did not have the ability to run docker.
-Hence the docker commands and the compose files are not tested locally.
-I have done my best to still make sure that those are correct to the best of my knowledge.
+I have tried to test the compose file on my personal free AWS account but I was facing some memory related issues which I could not fix in time.
+These might be related to the system configuration available or there might be some twicks which will fix them.
+But as of now those remain unsolved.

 Thanks a lot